constantine-fanourakis/child-minder/README.md

-# Linux Process Monitor and Control System
+# Child Minder - Linux Process Monitor and Control System

 A comprehensive parental control system for Linux that monitors and controls application usage, with features for blocking applications, setting time limits, and logging usage statistics.